Relative Error of Scaled Poisson Approximation via Stein's Method: Main Results and Implications

 For a given metric function $h(\cdot)$, the Stein's equation for $\hat{A}_{\lambda}$ bears the following form,

-Let $f_h$ be the solution to the above Stein's equation.
-In order to study the deviation on the distributions of $n W$ and $\hat{A}_{\lambda}$ under metric~$h$, it suffices to study $E(\mathcal{A}f_h)(nW)$ since $E(\mathcal{A}f_h)(nW) = E[h(nW)] - E[h(\hat{A}_{\lambda})]$.
-The following Lemma provides a representation of $f_h$.
-It will be used extensively in proving our main results.
-And its proof can be found in Appendix \ref{sec:Appendix_A0}. \begin{lem} The solution of \eqref{eqn:stein} takes the following form,
+The following Lemma provides a representation of $f_h$, the solution to Stein's equation \eqref{eqn:steinEqM}, which will be useful in establishing our moderate deviations results.
+The proof can be found in Appendix~\ref{sec:Appendix_A0}. \begin{lemma} The following form